JetBrains/teamcity-documentation/topics/triggering-a-custom-build.md

 _This tab is available only if you have permissions to access VCS roots for the build configuration._
 The tab allows you to specify a particular change to be included to the build.

-The build will use the change's revision to checkout the sources.
+The build will use the change's revision to check out the sources.
 That is, all the changes up to the selected one will be included into the build.
 Note that TeamCity displays only the changes detected earlier for the current build configuration VCS roots.
 If the VCS root was detached from the build configuration after the change occurred, there is no ability to run the build on such a change.
 A limited number of changes is displayed.
 If there is an earlier change in TeamCity that you need to run a build on, you can locate the change in the Change Log and use the __Run build with this change__ action.

 ### Include changes

-The __Include changes__ drop\-down allows selecting the changes in the VCS roots attached to the configuration to run the build on.
+The __Include changes__ drop-down menu allows selecting the changes in the VCS roots attached to the configuration to run the build on.
 * __Latest changes at the moment the build is started__: TeamCity will automatically include all changes available at the moment.
-* &lt;Last change to include&gt;: When you select a change in the drop\-down list, TeamCity runs the build with the selected change and all changes that were made before it.
-The build run with the changes earlier than the latest available is marked as a [History Build](history-build.md).
+* __Last change to include__: When you select a change in the drop-down menu, TeamCity runs the build with the selected change and all changes that were made before it.
+The build run with the changes earlier than the latest available is marked as a [history build](history-build.md).

 ### Build branch

-The __Build branch__ drop\-down, available if you have branches in your build configuration (or in snapshot dependencies of this build configuration), allows choosing a branch to be used for the custom build.
+The __Build branch__ drop-down menu, available if you have branches in your build configuration (or in snapshot dependencies of this build configuration), allows choosing a branch to be used for the custom build.

 <anchor name="TriggeringCustomBuild-UsesettingsfromVCS"/>